-5.4.2 Fire Indicator Panel Configuration Data
+5.4.2 Fire indicator panel configuration data

 A copy of any software configuration files shall be included in electronic format within each Operator Handbook/Maintenance Manual.
-An additional copy of the software shall be provided for storage by the Principal.
+An additional copy of the software shall be provided for storage by the Principal Electrical Engineer.

-A scanned copy of all device tests shall be obtained from the site monitoring system and shall be included in final commissioning documents.
+A scanned copy of all device tests shall be obtained from the site monitoring system and shall be included in the final commissioning documents.
 This shall show all devices tested and necessary commissioning tests, as required by AS 1670 series standards.

-5.4.3 Log Books
+5.4.3 Logbooks

-Log books shall be supplied with all new systems.
-These shall meet with the requirements stated in AS 1851.
+Logbooks shall be supplied with all new systems.
+These shall meet the requirements stated in AS 1851.

-5.5 Testing and Commissioning
+5.5 Testing and commissioning

 The Contractor shall test and commission all systems and equipment in accordance with the requirements of the applicable Australian Standards to ensure correct operation.
-Further testing shall be carried out where required by official bodies having jurisdiction.
-Note that all detectors, sampling points, speakers, devices, inputs, outputs, relays and hardware shall be fully tested.
+Further testing shall be carried out where required by official bodies with jurisdiction.

+Note: All detectors, sampling points, speakers, devices, inputs, outputs, relays, and hardware shall be fully tested.